Results Service: Format

-The programme was usually presented by Elton Welsby, who, at its beginning, was making a name for himself at ITV Sport having already become firmly established as a presenter in the Granada Television region.
-In its early years, the theme tune was a variant of the 1983 World of Sport theme, though two other themes were used in later years.
+Throughout its history, the programme was usually presented by Elton Welsby, who, at its beginning, was making a name for himself at ITV Sport having already become firmly established as a presenter in the Granada Television region.
+Jim Rosenthal hosted the programme on occasions when Welsby was unavailable.
+In its early years, the theme tune was a variant of the 1983 World of Sport theme by Jeff Wayne, though two other themes were used in later years.

 Football was always the predominant sport covered in the programme, though until the 1988/89 season, results of other sports, especially rugby union, cricket and snooker, also featured.
 Following ITV's contract to live and exclusive coverage of the Football League from the start of the 1988/89 season, the programme focussed almost entirely on football, and also included goal action from the day's matches, where video could be transported to the studios for broadcast in time.

 Typically, the programme would begin with Welsby giving the latest scores, and in later years some goal action, followed by match reports from ITV commentators at the games, as well as from reporters working for various independent local radio stations around Britain, such as Tom Ross from BRMB or Richard Park from Radio Clyde.
-Bob Colston continued his role as reader of classified results throughout the programme's run, which he would do towards the end of the programme, after which Welsby would provide a run-down of the league tables and briefly preview the following Sunday's live match on ITV.
+Bob Colston continued his role as reader of classified results throughout the programme's run, which he would do towards the end of the programme, after which Welsby would provide a run-down of the league tables and, when applicable, briefly preview the following Sunday's live match on ITV.